OpenModelica/OpenModelica/doc/UsersGuide/source/parametersensitivity.rst

 -  Vectorial Sensitivity Analysis
   -  Used to find the combination of parameters that maximizes/minimizes a state variable

-We choose the Lotka-Volterra model that consists of a second-order nonlinear set of ordinary differential equations.
+As an example, we choose the Lotka-Volterra model that consists of a second-order nonlinear set of ordinary differential equations.
 The system models the relationship between the populations of predators and preys in a closed ecosystem.